ece362-purdue/proton-labs/lab1-gpio/README.md

 Implement the function `init_outputs` to configure GPIO pins 22, 23, 24, 25 (also called GP22, GP23, GP24, GP25) as outputs.
 You do not need to change any other properties (slew rate, drive strength, etc).
 Use the three functions you found in `gpio_init` to do this for each of the pins, or use your answers from above and write the code directly in terms of the registers you found.
 (The latter method is more efficient than the other, but you can choose whichever you prefer.)

-GP22-GP25 are the four user LEDs just beneath the buttons on your Proton board, closer to the debugger.
+GP22-GP25 are the four user LEDs just beneath the "21" and "26" buttons on your Proton board, closer to the debugger.

 In your `main` function, call `init_outputs`, and then start an infinite loop that does two things: